Official/Referee Resources

 6. protective gear

-Step 7: Sign Up For Spordle
+Step 6: Sign Up For Spordle

 For all new officials, setting up a Spordle account is now required as game assignments for Associations and Zones are managed through the Spordle system.
 Simply use your Hockey Canada Member ID, email address (now is a good time for officials to get their own email account) to access the Spordle officials component.
 Ensure your profile is up-to-date and your email is verified.
-Additionally, it's important to input your available dates in the calendar and specify your preferred arenas for assignments.
-Under Calendar there is a settings button where you can select your Richmond Assignor (Richmond Jets MHA) and the arenas that you are willing to travel to.
+Additionally, it's important to input your available dates in the calendar and specify your preferred arena's for assignments.
+Under Calendar there is a settings button where you can select your Richmond Assignor (Richmond Jets MHA) and the arena's that you are willing to travel to.
 This setup is crucial for efficient game scheduling and communication within the officiating community.

-More information available on PCAHA website
+More information is also available on PCAHA website.

-Step 8: Communication
+Step 7: Communication

-Step 9: Welcome to the team
+Step 8: Welcome to the team

 Welcome to our team of on-ice officials!
 We're thrilled to have you join us on what promises to be an exciting and rewarding journey.
 As an official, you play a crucial role in the world of hockey, ensuring games are fair, safe, and enjoyable for everyone involved.
 This path you've chosen is not just about enforcing rules; it's about being a guardian of the sport's integrity and a mentor on the ice.
 Your dedication, decision-making, and passion for hockey will contribute significantly to the experiences of players, coaches, and fans alike.
 We believe you'll find officiating to be a deeply fulfilling endeavour, offering unique challenges, continuous learning, and the camaraderie of fellow hockey enthusiasts.
 Welcome aboard, and here's to the many successful games ahead!

-Step 10: Ongoing Mentoring
+Step 9: Ongoing Mentoring

 The Richmond Jets are proud to offer an outstanding mentoring program for referees.
-Our dedicated assignor and referee-in-chief take special care in pairing new referees with experienced mentors, ensuring a supportive and educational environment for those new to officiating.
+Our dedicated referee-in-chief and ref assignor take special care in pairing new referees with experienced mentors, ensuring a supportive and educational environment for those new to officiating.
 This mentorship extends to all our tournaments, providing continuous guidance and valuable on-ice experience.
 Our program is designed to develop confident and skilled referees, fostering a positive and knowledgeable officiating community.
 New on ice officials will have the opportunities to officiate 5-10 games on average in their first season.

 Referee/Linesman Expense Allowances